sgvaze/osr_closed_set_all_you_need/README.md

 # Open-Set Recognition: A Good Closed-Set Classifier is All You Need
-Code for our paper: [Open-Set Recognition: A Good Closed-Set Classifier is All You Need](https://arxiv.org/abs/2110.06207)
+Code for our paper: [Open-Set Recognition: A Good Closed-Set Classifier is All You Need?](https://arxiv.org/abs/2110.06207)

-> **Abstract:** *The ability to identify whether or not a test sample belongs to one of the semantic classes in a classifier's training set is critical to practical deployment of the model.
-This task is termed open-set recognition (OSR) and has received significant attention in recent years.
-In this paper, we
+> **Abstract:** *The ability to identify whether or not a test sample belongs to one of the semantic classes
->first demonstrate that the ability of a classifier to make the 'none-of-above' decision is highly correlated with its accuracy on the closed-set classes.
-We find that this relationship holds across loss objectives and architectures, and further demonstrate the trend both on the standard OSR benchmarks as well as on a large-scale ImageNet evaluation.
-Second, we use this correlation to boost the performance of the cross-entropy OSR 'baseline' by improving its closed-set accuracy, and with this strong baseline achieve a new state-of-the-art on the most challenging OSR benchmark.
-Similarly, we boost the performance of the existing state-of-the-art method by improving its closed-set accuracy, but this does not surpass the strong baseline on the most challenging dataset.
-Our third contribution is to reappraise the datasets used for OSR evaluation, and construct new benchmarks which better respect the task of detecting semantic novelty, as opposed to low-level distributional shifts as tackled by neighbouring machine learning fields.
-In this new setting, we again demonstrate that there is negligible difference between the strong baseline and the existing state-of-the-art.*
+> in a classifier's training set is critical to practical deployment of the model.
+> This task is termed open-set recognition (OSR) and has received significant attention in recent years.
+> In this paper, we first demonstrate that the ability of a classifier to make the 'none-of-above'
+> decision is highly correlated with its accuracy on the closed-set classes.
+> We find that this relationship holds across loss objectives and architectures,
+> and further demonstrate the trend both on the standard OSR benchmarks as well as on a
+> large-scale ImageNet evaluation.
+Second, we use this correlation to boost the performance
+> of the maximum softmax probability OSR 'baseline' by improving its closed-set accuracy,
+> and with this strong baseline achieve state-of-the-art on a number of OSR benchmarks.
+> Similarly, we boost the performance of the existing state-of-the-art method by
+> improving its closed-set accuracy, but the resulting discrepancy with the strong baseline is marginal.
+> Our third contribution is to present the 'Semantic Shift Benchmark' (SSB), which better respects the task of
+> detecting semantic novelty, as opposed to low-level distributional shifts as tackled by neighbouring machine learning fields.
+> On this new evaluation, we again demonstrate that there is negligible difference between the strong baseline and the existing state-of-the-art.*

 ![image](assets/main_image.png)